JaswanthDarapaneni/search-fuzzy/README.md

 # SearchFuzzy Angular Integration

-## Overview

-Searching for a specific data in a large dataset can be a challenging task.
-The searchFuzzy utility provides a powerful solution for this problem.
-This utility allows you to search for a specific data in a large dataset by providing a query string and a set of fields to search in.
-The utility returns an array of objects that match the query.

 This project demonstrates the integration of the powerful `searchFuzzy` utility with Angular applications.
 It provides a robust mechanism for performing fuzzy searches on datasets, allowing for approximate matches in both local and remote data.

 ## Installation